Jophs/TicTacToe/README.md

-Just a simple repository for me to code TicTacToe.
+Just a simple repository for me to code TicTacToe in C++.